Teletex System of Document Transfer Abandoned in The 1990s

 Background and Intended Use of Teletex

 Teletex is an obsolete communications system with parameters set by the ITU-T*.
-Teletex was a higher specification document transmission system than telex and intended to be a bridge to email and fax.
+Teletex was a higher-specification document transmission system than telex.
+It was intended to serve as a bridge between email and fax.

 *ITU-T. International Telecommunication Union Telecommunication Standardisation Sector.

 The teletex system existed in Germany (only in West Germany) between 1981 and 1996.
-The system was also used in Austria, Denmark, Belgium, Finland, France, Netherlands, South Africa, Switzerland, Turkey, the UK and the USA.
+The system was also used in Austria, Denmark, Belgium, Finland, France, the Netherlands, South Africa, Switzerland, Turkey, the UK and the USA.
 Source: RetroNetCall’s video referenced above.
 I am unable to ascertain the start and end dates of teletex in the additional countries mentioned above.
-I imagine the dates might have been broadly in line with those in Germany.
+I imagine the dates were broadly in line with those in Germany.

 Restricted character set of teleprinters.